 In today’s world it is routinely coated or labeled as galvanized steel.
 Sometimes, you’ll see it as Galvalume steel (zinc and aluminum metallic finish). — Both coating options offer a layer of protection that will take a decade or two to sacrifice themselves before the steel is exposed.
 Thus, rusting is no longer a problem for at least 20 years from the time the roof is installed.

 Aluminum is another metal option for corrugated panels.
 The costs are virtually the same as (coated) steel.
 Stainless steel (which is an alloy of steel and chromium) is also an option, but stainless steel is more expensive.

 Stainless steel corrugated panels are highly corrosive resistant and will provide a shinier appearance than normal steel products.

-Typically, the products are sold in a 26 or 29 gauge.
-The smaller the gauge number, the thicker the material.
-And the thicker the material, the more durable it is.
-Though thickness does add a little more to the labor intensity, and hence cost.
+Typically, the products are sold in a 26-gauge, 24-gauge, and 29-gauge steel.
+The smaller the gauge number, the thicker and stronger the metal panel is.
+And the thicker the material, the more durable and long lasting the metal panels will be.
+Though panel thickness does add a little more to the labor intensity and quite a bit to the material costs.

-Color options are virtually unlimited.
-This references the painted finish.
+Color options are virtually unlimited with custom colors.
+With standard colors, there will normally be 10 to 30 colors to choose from, depending on the system manufacturer. — This references the painted metal roof finishes.
 The DIY approach to painting such metal panels is there, but it is likely way more expensive than going with a factory finish.

 The factory process feeds metal panels through the metal mill and coats it evenly in short order.
 Using superior paint pigments, it also shields the product with yet another layer of supreme protection.